CyndiMorris/AnalyticsProjects/WeRateDogs/aboutwrd.md

 **Image Predictions File**

-One more cool thing: I ran every image in the WeRateDogs Twitter archive through a neural network(opens in a new tab) that can classify breeds of dogs*.
-The results: a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).
+The WeRateDogs Twitter archive was run through a neural network that can classified the breeds of dogs*, resulting in a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).

 **Image predictions**